Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Abstract

 By constraining generation to narrow business-logic functions embedded in validated templates, compiled AI trades runtime flexibility for predictability, auditability, cost efficiency, and reduced security exposure.
 We introduce (i) a system architecture for constrained LLM-based code generation, (ii) a four-stage generation-and-validation pipeline that converts probabilistic model output into production-ready code artifacts, and (iii) an evaluation framework measuring operational metrics including token amortization, determinism, reliability, security, and cost.

 We evaluate on two task types: function-calling (BFCL, $n$=400) and document intelligence (DocILE, $n$=5,680 invoices).
-On function-calling, compiled AI achieves 96\% task completion with zero execution tokens, breaking even with runtime inference at approximately 17 transactions and reducing token consumption by 57$\times$ at 1,000 transactions.
-On document intelligence, our Code Factory variant matches Direct LLM on key field extraction (KILE: 80.0\%) while achieving the highest line item recognition accuracy (LIR: 80.4\%).
+On function-calling, where every step is structured and no runtime inference is required, compiled AI achieves 96\% task completion with zero runtime tokens, breaking even with runtime inference at approximately 17 transactions and reducing token consumption by 57$\times$ at 1,000 transactions.
+On document intelligence, where extraction steps require semantic understanding, our Code Factory variant compiles orchestration deterministically and invokes the LLM as a bounded tool for field extraction, matching Direct LLM on key field extraction (KILE: 80.0\%) while achieving the highest line item recognition accuracy (LIR: 80.4\%).
 Security evaluation across 135 test cases demonstrates 96.7\% accuracy on prompt injection detection and 87.5\% on static code safety analysis with zero false positives.